You can’t get ABSTUDY Fares Allowance for all travel.

 If there are problems during your travel on a weekend and you need accommodation, we can’t help you.
 Your boarding school, hostel, supervisor or parent must arrange your accommodation if needed.

-In some cases, secondary students not at a secondary school and tertiary students can travel on a weekend.
+In some cases, over 18 and secondary students not at a secondary school can travel on a weekend.
+This may also apply if you're a tertiary student.
 You must do both of the following:

 - give us the names and numbers for 2 emergency contacts